babelouest/orcania/README.md

 # Orcania

-Potluck with different functions for different purposes that can be shared among c programs.
+Potluck with different functions for different purposes that can be shared among C programs.

 ## Installation